Duugu/wow_menu/readme ENGLISH.txt

 	- add server type to server names

 Release notes:
-	3.3
+	3.4
+		- Fixed a bug with the US EN version of the script 3.3
 		- Tried to fix the auto accept for the contract.
 I can't test the fix, as I already have accepted the contract.
 Any feedback would be welcome.
 		- action for numpad 7 and 8 changed: